 Notice that the units for each quantity and the rate constant can be removed, and in this case the exponent b is removed when the concentrations of B divide.
 The equation simplifies to

-0.4446 = 0.6667a
+0.4446 = 0.6667 a

 To convert a from an exponent into a coefficient, take the logarithm of both sides of the equation.

--0.8106 = -0.4054a
+-0.8106 = -0.4054 a

-In most cases, the exponents are integers (or less commonly fractions such as 1/2).
-In this case the reaction is second order in A (a = 2).
 A similar strategy can be employed to determine the value of b.
-(Actually, it should be obvious from inspection of trials 1 and 3 that the reaction is zero-order in B.) Once the exponents are known, the rate constant can be calculated.
+It should be obvious from inspection of Trials 1 and 3 that the reaction is zero-order in B, b = 0.
+Once the exponents are known, the rate constant can be calculated.
 Because the data generally suffers from experimental error, it is best to calculate the rate constant for each trial and use the average value.

 Objectives